-An output probe which records that actual position trajectory $\mathbf{x}(t)$ followed by all motion sources.
-Its output values are extracted from the same component properties used by TARGET_POSITIONS.
+A PositionOutputProbe which records the actual position trajectory $\mathbf{x}(t)$ followed by all motion sources.
+Its output values are extracted from the same component properties used by TARGET_POSITIONS, and its rotation representation is given by the positionProbeRotRep property of the controller.